StronglyTypedSolutions/vikid.net/docs/en/concepts/pure_functions.md

+# Pure signal functions

+Many of the reactive `signal functions` in ViKiD are `pure`.

+In general, a `pure function` returns the same output for the same given set of input values.

+Most of the well know operators in mathematics are pure.
-A pure reactive function zips its parameter signals together with some scalar operator.

-In computer science, we also say the operator is "lifted" on signals.
+A `pure signal function` __combines__ its parameter signals values together with the corresponding non-reactive function.
+In computer science, we also say the operator is _lifted_ on signals, or that it _zips_ the signal values together.

+When any of the parameter signals update, the `pure signal function` updates too.

+However, it waits for all parameters to be `ready` before updating at all.

 For example, addition on signals `input` and `param` zips the + operator: